Azure/blobxfer/docs/98-performance-considerations.md

 performance so you need to ensure that the number of `disk_threads` is not set to a very large number to prevent thrashing and highly random write patterns.

+### Synccopy
+For sync copy sources which are block blobs, the block size will determine the chunk size.
+Thus, block blobs with block sizes which fall below the HTBB chunk size cut off will not be eligible for HTBB throughput speeds.

 ## Azure File Share Performance
 File share performance can be "slow" or become a bottleneck, especially for